Toucan-Sam/Apps/README.md

 ## Media
 * [Yatse](https://play.google.com/store/apps/details?id=org.leetzone.android.yatsewidgetfree) - Kodi remote control.
 Multiple devices, nice big screen, and easy to use.
 If you use Kodi at home, you should have this.
 * [Simple Gallery](https://play.google.com/store/apps/details?id=com.simplemobiletools.gallery) - This is what QuickPic used to be.
 It's a gallery with all the features you want and nothing you don't.
 No ads, no junk features you'll never use, and not privacy invasive.
 Install this, use this.
 It's better than whatever you're using, I promise.

-## Customization
-* [Navbar Apps](https://play.google.com/store/apps/details?id=pl.damianpiwowarski.navbarapps) - Lets you use a transparent Navbar on Android.
-No root required.
-Great for phones with no physical buttons.
-I also don't understand how this isn't a normal feature, but whatever.
-Here it is.

 ## Root
 **WARNING:** These apps require advanced knowledge of Android and require a custom recovery.
 Don't even look at this section if the thought of losing your phone for a couple of days while you fix it makes you nervous.